 Gulf of Alaska Habitat Protection

-Download our new report: Net Loss: The Cost of Bottom Trawling in the Gulf of Alaska
+View our Report, Net Loss: The Cost of Bottom Trawling in the Gulf of Alaska

 (Higher resolution version available here)

 In May of 2022, Oceana conducted an expedition to document corals and other seafloor habitats in the Gulf of Alaska seafloor to support our campaign to protect these areas from destructive bottom trawling.
 Throughout the expedition, we found a Gulf of Alaska teeming with life from the surface to the seafloor.
 Here are some highlights:

 Gulf of Alaska Expedition from Oceana on Vimeo.

 Our oceans face many threats including climate change, pollution, overfishing, bycatch, habitat destruction, and other human impacts.
 All of these put extreme stress on marine ecosystems.